GreetVdL/GITguide/readme.md

 ---

-## GIT guide for local-Github connected setup 🚀
+## GIT guide for local-GitHub connected setup 🚀

 1. Make a local folder with your files in it and open the folder in *VSCode*.